 Buying our tickets

 Quick tip: To save on time and the hassle of queueing up to pay the entrance fees, we always buy our tickets online.
 Buying online also entitles you to a discount!
-If you’re planning in advance, look out for promotions from Wildlife Reserves Singapore or good deals on Groupon.
+If you’re planning in advance, look out for promotions from Wildlife Reserves Singapore or good deals on Voyagin.